 Outcomes at St. Joseph hospital consistently rank in the top 10% nationally.

-  Dr. Byun and Dr. Raney started the program at St. Jude Hospital in 2019
+Dr. Byun and Dr. Raney started the program at St. Jude Medical Center in

 County and the surrounding area.
 The team includes St. Jude’s cardiothoracic

 surgeon, Dr. Taylor Tang, in addition to the staff that has performed